The Coming Alliance

 Asean, at its November 1999 summit, agreed to support Indonesia’s sovereignty.
-The summit was actually the first for Indonesian President Abdurrahman Wahid.
+The summit was actually the first for former Indonesian President Abdurrahman Wahid.
 Remember, a crisis in this highly strategic sea lane was listed by Stratfor as one of the two possible catalysts that could unite Asia!
-What asean is watching now is the trouble brewing in the oil-rich province of Aceh.
+Asean is watching the trouble brewing in the oil-rich province of Aceh.

-Now, separatists in Aceh, inspired by East Timor, are stirring up trouble.
-Indonesia expert at Northwestern University, Jeffrey Winters, said, “Politically, the loss of Aceh could ruin Indonesia’s fragile democracy….
+Separatists in Aceh, inspired by East Timor, continue to stir up trouble.
+Indonesia expert at Northwestern University, Jeffrey Winters, said, “Politically, the loss of Aceh could ruin Indonesia’s fragile democracy ….
 Indonesia needs Aceh more than Aceh needs Indonesia.
-Aceh has the potential to become a viable country whose gdp per capita would be higher than the rest of Indonesia and would probably grow faster.”
+Aceh has the potential to become a viable country whose gdp per capita would be higher than the rest of Indonesia and would probably grow faster” (Los Angeles Times, Jan.
+9, 2000).
 There are natural gas fields in northern Aceh which generate $4 million a day—all of which goes to Indonesia’s capital, Jakarta!

 These conflicts in this strategic trade area will not solicit notable intervention from the West at all!
 An ineffective UN mission would not be the answer—as was seen on the other side of the Indonesian island bridge, in East Timor.
 Even Australia’s weak and nearly expended army, just to the south, would not be much help.